-SECONDARY PALETTE - NEUTRAL COLORS

-The colors in our supporting palette were chosen to complement our primary palette of maize and blue, providing additional range to the brand experience.
+COLOR PALETTES SECONDARY PALETTE - NEUTRAL COLORS The colors in our supporting palette were chosen to complement our primary palette of maize and blue, providing additional range to the brand experience.
 They work well as accent colors or as backgrounds behind typography or graphics, but should never replace the primary palette as the main color(s) of a design.
 NOTE: While these colors are recommended rather than mandated, we strongly encourage you to use them.

-COLOR PRINT WEB WEB AC CESSIE BLE COMBINATION UMMA Tan PMS: 7502 CMYK: C6, M14, Y39, K8 #cfc096 Aa Aa Black (#000000) Blue (#00274c) Burton Tower Beige PMS: 451 CMYK: C21, M15, Y54, K31 #9b9a6d Aa Aa Black (#000000) Blue (#00274c) Angell Hall Ash PMS: PANTONE Warm Gray 6 CMYK: C14, M19, Y21, K39 #989c97 Aa Aa Black (#000000) Blue (#00274c) Law Quad Stone PMS: PANTONE Warm Gray 11 CMYK: C26, M36, Y38, K68 #80764b Aa Aa White (#FFFFF) Diag M Metallic PMS: 872 Puma Black PMS: PANTONE Black 6 CMYK: C100, M79, Y44, K93 #131516 Aa Aa White (#FFFFFF) Maize (#FFCB05)

-TYPOGRAPHY AND FONTS
+COLOR PRINT WEB WEB ACCESSIBLE COMBINATION UMMA Tan PMS: 7502 CMYK: C6, M14, Y39, K8 #cfc096 Aa Black (#000000) Blue (#00274c) Burton Tower Beige PMS: 451 CMYK: C21, M15, Y54, K31 #9b9a6d Aa Black (#000000) Blue (#00274c) Angell Hall Ash PMS: PANTONE Warm Gray 6 CMYK: C14, M19, Y21, K39 #989c97 Aa Black (#000000) Blue (#00274c) Law Quad Stone PMS: PANTONE Warm Gray 11 CMYK: C26, M36, Y38, K68 #80764b Aa White (#FFFFFF) Diag M Metallic PMS: 872 Puma Black PMS: PANTONE Black 6 CMYK: C100, M79, Y44, K93 #131516 Aa White (#FFFFFF) Maize (#FFCB05) TYPOGRAPHY AND FONTS

-TYPOGRAPHY

-Typography is a powerful tool.
+TYPOGRAPHY Typography is a powerful tool.
 When used effectively, the right font commands attention, elicits emotions and above all creates a voice.
 It's why typography is such an essential component of our brand's visual identity.

-HOW TO CHOOSE A TYPEFACE

-LEGIBILITY

-Legibility refers to the design of the typeface - the width of the strokes, whether or not it has serifs, the presence of novel type design elements, etc. It is easy to tell one letterform from another in a legible typeface.

-- · Choose typefaces with conventional letterforms. - Choose typefaces with generous spacing. - · Choose typefaces with a tall x-height (the height of lowercase letters in relation to uppercase).
+HOW TO CHOOSE A TYPEFACE LEGIBILITY Legibility refers to the design of the typeface - the width of the strokes, whether or not it has serifs, the presence of novel type design elements, etc. It is easy to tell one letterform from another in a legible typeface. - · Choose typefaces with conventional letterforms. - · Choose typefaces with generous spacing. - · Choose typefaces with a tall x-height (the height of lowercase letters in relation to uppercase).
+READABILITY OF GRADUATION How your type is set, combined with the overall legibility of the font, yields a certain level of readability.
+In most cases, communication comes before style - form follows function - so resolve readability first. - Choose typefaces that were designed for your purpose.

-READABILITY

-WITHIN 3 MONTHS

-How your type is set, combined with the overall legibility of the font, yields a certain level of readability.
-In most cases, communication comes before style - form follows function - so resolve readability first.

-- Choose typefaces that were designed for your purpose.
 If a typeface was designed for signage, it may not work well as the body copy in a book. - · Align text to "ragged right" for comfortable word spacing online to avoid "rivers." - Make sure the leading (the amount of space between lines of text) is greater than the point size of your typeface.

-building tools for engagement

-business.
-That might mean creating a startup to feed nine billion people by 2050.
-Or helping Whirlpool define

-Find events at: diversity.umich.edu/speech-inclusion

 FONTS

 FONT RECOMMENDATIONS

 GENERAL USE TYPEFACES:

 IBM Plex super family

+The quick brown fox jumps over the lazy dog

 fonts.google.com/?query=ibm

 Montserrat

+The quick brown fox jumps over the lazy dog

 fonts.google.com/specimen/Montserrat

 Nunito Sans

+The quick brown fox jumps over the lazy dog

 fonts.google.com/specimen/Nunito+Sans

 Merriweather

+The quick brown fox jumps over the lazy dog

 fonts.google.com/specimen/Merriweather

 DISPLAY TYPEFACES:

 Playfair Display

+The quick brown fox jumps over the lazy dog

 fonts.google.com/specimen/Playfair+Display

 Oswald

+The quick brown fox jumps over the lazy dog

 fonts.google.com/specimen/Oswald

 PLEASE NOTE: The fonts listed here are all available free of charge.
 The University of Michigan does not have licensed fonts for use campuswide, so any additional typefaces desired must be purchased by the individual units.

+Accessibility